Leviyu/PDFCheck/README.md

 # PDFCheck
 This is a tool to make pdf file with checkboxes.
-It is original designed for the purpose of checking seismic data.
+It is originally designed for the purpose of checking seismic data.
 See example below:
 <div align="center">
   <img src="https://github.com/Leviyu/PDFCheck/blob/master/WORKDIR/example.png"><br><br>
 </div>